 The VCPL assumes no liability for any loss or damage to users' data or devices, nor for any personal damage or injury incurred as a result of using VCPL computer or network resources.
 This includes damage or injury sustained from invasions of the user's privacy.

-Complaints regarding the application of these policies should be brought to the attention of the Library Director for investigation.
+Complaints regarding the application of these policies should be brought to the attention of Library Administration for investigation.

-Adopted by the Board of Trustees of the Vigo County Public Library on the 16th day of December, 2013.
+Adopted by the Vigo County Public Library Board of Trustees on the 20th day of December 2021.